What Is Inherited Family Trauma?

 What is inherited family trauma?

-Inherited family trauma refers to unresolved emotional and relational patterns that continue affecting later generations within a family system.
+Inherited family trauma refers to unresolved emotional, relational, or nervous system effects that continue influencing later generations within a family system.

 Can trauma affect later generations?

 Yes.
-Trauma may influence attachment, nervous system regulation, emotional patterns, and relationships across generations.
+Unresolved trauma may continue influencing emotional patterns, family roles, nervous system responses, and relationships across generations.

 How is trauma passed through families?

-Trauma may continue through emotional environments, attachment dynamics, nervous system conditioning, family roles, secrecy, and unconscious loyalty.
+Trauma may continue through emotional environments, nervous system conditioning, family roles, interruptions in connection, secrecy, and unconscious loyalty.

 What are signs of inherited trauma?